jaspervdj/jaspervdj/posts/2009-12-18-my-plans-for-bcg3.markdown

 ---
 title: My plans for #bcg3
-about: What I'll be doing on my first barcamp.
+description: What I'll be doing on my first barcamp.
 tags: bcg, barcamp
 ---